 To search for this kind of information, you will have to do a search for their driving record.

 Have you ever tried to search for someone’s criminal records?
 How hard was it?
-Dis you do your search online or did you have to make a phone call to the courthouse? was the information you recieved correct?
+Did you do your search online or did you have to make a phone call to the courthouse?
+Was the information you received correct?
 There are plenty of reasons that folks search for criminal records and backgrounds, and your comments may help other people that are in the same situation.